 While not technically in Fussen, Neuschwanstein Castle is the largest draw for people visiting this part of Bavaria.
-It’s only a 6 minute drive to Schwangau, the home of Germany’s most famous castle, making Fussen the perfect hub if you plan on spending the night in this area.
+Fussen is only a 6 minute drive to Schwangau, the home of Germany’s most famous castle, making it the the perfect hub if you plan on spending the night in this area.

-The town center of Fussen is pretty small.
-You can actually walk through and safely see everything there is to see in about 40 minutes (if you’re walking slow).
+The town center of Fussen is small.
+In fact, you can actually walk through and safely see everything there is to see in about 40 minutes (if you’re walking slow).
 There are tons of souvenir shops and restaurants targeting tourists, so it doesn’t feel totally authentic.
 Nevertheless, it was adorable and worth the quick stroll for some photos.

-If you walk 10-15 min from Fussen’s town center, you’ll run into the spot where water from the river Lech plunges into Lech Gorge.
-Walk out over the bridge, and stand over the falls for the best view.
+If you walk 10-15 min South from Fussen’s town center, you’ll run into the spot where water from the river Lech plunges into Lech Gorge.
+Walk out onto the bridge, and stand over the falls for the best view.
 Lechfalls are small, but the scenery is beautiful, with it’s unusually bright turquoise water and limestone mountain range.

 Less than half a mile from Lechfall is the Austrian border.
 It’s completely unassuming, and you would definitely miss it unless you were looking at a map.
-To the right of the border is a 68ft (21 meter) tall treetop walkway.
-You can start from the Austrian side and walk into Germany or vice versa.
+To the right of the border is a 68ft (21 meter) tall treetop walkway, and you can start from the Austrian side and walk into Germany or vice versa.

 Directly below the treetop walkway and right next to the German/Austrian Border is a giant slide and several “adventure trails” for exploring.
 The first time we visited, we had the slide to ourselves and spent 45 minutes remembering how fun it is to be a kid.
-The next time we visited was on a Saturday and we had to wait in line with 7 year olds who wanted to slide as well.
+The next time, we visited was on a Saturday and we had to wait in line with 7 year olds who wanted a turn as well.

 At the bottom of the slide, you have the option of taking the Forest Trail or the Mountain Trail.
 Each trail has it’s own set of activities to do along the way.
 We took the Forest Trail and it was a fun way to explore the scenery.
 The trails are short and easily walkable.
 I’m 99% sure the adventure trails were designed with children in mind but we loved it anyway.